Jackpot (game show): Syndicated (1989–1990)

 Jackpot! (with an exclamation point in the title) returned in American syndication in the fall of 1989.
 The program was a production of Bob Stewart Productions and Reeves Entertainment Group with Palladium Entertainment distributing.

 However, the show met its demise before the end of a full season, not because of low ratings, but because of its distributor having serious financial problems.
 As a ploy to try to generate sponsorship cash as quickly as possible, the company forced the staff to record over 10 episodes per day for a period of over two weeks.
 Under normal circumstances, half-hour weekday "strip" shows taped only three to five episodes per day, depending on the studio's schedule.
 By spring 1990, Palladium Entertainment shuttered its operations after declaring bankruptcy, and the remaining stations pulled Jackpot! from their schedules immediately.

-Despite this, much like he did almost 15 years earlier by hosting bi-coastal game shows, Edwards became the third game show host in the industry to simultaneously emcee a game show on both sides of the Canada–US border, joining Jim Perry and Alex Trebek.
+Despite this, much like he did almost fifteen years earlier by hosting bi-coastal game shows, Edwards became the third game show host in the industry to simultaneously emcee a game show on both sides of the Canada–US border, joining Jim Perry and Alex Trebek.
 Edwards also hosted the Canadian-produced Chain Reaction and the Sacramento-produced The Big Spin, the weekly California Lottery program, at that time.

-Two veteran announcers, John Harlan and Johnny Gilbert (both of whom have also assumed announcing duties for the subsequent NBC/syndicated revivals of Jeopardy!), provided the voice-over for this version.
+Two veteran announcers, John Harlan and Johnny Gilbert, provided the voice-over for this version.
 Jim Perry's daughter, Erin, served as the series' associate producer.